My company at a show, last December |

 Now I consider myself to be the least graceful person alive.
 I’m not coordinated.
 I’ve been hit by five cars.
 I fall down for no reason.
 I have no center of gravity, or if I do, its’ changing all the time.
 I’ve been told its cause I have wonky ears, and while I think I have perfectly ordinary ears I like the term wonky.

+The thing is, the plie is actually a centering move.
+Apparently it helps you find your center of gravity or something like that, according to my very philosophical dance teacher (picture a yogi of ballet), and maybe, just maybe ballet might be helping me find a center of gravity.
 You might think, that two different forms of dance that originated in very different parts of the world would be very different from one another.
 But even though they are very differnt, alot of the moves are the same.
 Belly Dance doesn’t have something thats quite the same as the Plie but they do have several other centering movements that are similar, and then they have some moves that are almost exactly the same.

 Take for instance the grape vine.
 If you’ve ever taken a dance class, you’ve probably been forced to learn the grapevine (think electric slide).
 Its a basic step in Israeli folk dance, American folk dance, (probably all folk dance really) Belly Dance, and it’s used in Ballet too.